Skip to main content

 For your information

-Authorization in the OpenStack API can be configured for only one account, service user, project, and pool.
-If you need to manage resources of another account, in a different project or pool, or under a different service user, change the authorization details.
+Authorization in OpenStack API can only be configured for one account, service user, project, and pool.
+If you need to manage resources of another account, in a different project or pool, or under a different service user, change authorization data.

 1. Open the CLI.

-2. Navigate to the directory with the RC file you downloaded in step 3:
+2. Go to the directory containing the RC file you downloaded in step 3:

 cd <directory_name>